‘You look like me’: Mother meets daughter after 55 years apart

 “I made the decision because I felt as a single mother back in that particular era, I could not have done for her what an adoptive parent could do,” said Lennie Castaneda, Wichita.

-The two say they would think about each other, but never reach out, for fear of the unknown.
+The two say they would think about each other but never reached out for fear of the unknown.

 “She’s always been in my heart, but I never wanted to rock the boat,” said Castaneda.